kkots/ggxrd_hitbox_overlay_2211/README.md

 ## Description

 Adds hitboxes overlaid on top of characters/projectiles for Guilty Gear Xrd Rev2 version 2211 (as of 3'rd January 2024).
+Adds framebar and framedata display (see `Framebar` section).
-Also can freeze the game and play it frame-by-frame (with box display turned off for example).
+Also can freeze the game and play it frame-by-frame (with box display turned off for example) (see `Default Hotkeys` section).
 Also can screenshot the game with transparency enabled/disabled (made with help from WorseThanYou (visit his website! <https://worsety.github.io/>)).
-Also contains position reset mod (based on the mod made by WorseThanYou.
-You can get it on his website).
-If WorseThanYou's mod is used, it takes priority over this one.
+Also contains position reset mod (see `Position Reset Mod` section).
+Also contain input history mod (see `Input History Mod` section) which can display input history when observing online matches.
+The mod hides its output from OBS recording, and this can be turned off in 'UI - Settings - General Settings - Dodge OBS Recording' or by going to OBS and checking the 'Capture third-party overlays (such as steam)' checkbox.

 ## Credits